sezabart/bill/docs/project.md

 ## Printer Status RGB
 Use the printer status that will already be collected for filament and use the status value to drive a strip of WS2811 LED's above the printers.
 Green for available, orange for attention, etc etc.

-# Implementation
-As of december 2024 the idea is to have a RPi 3B connected via USB to a TSP100 thermal printer.

-## Components

-### Printing
-Best option